Carpet Beetle on Carpet

 Carpet beetle larvae are commonly referred to as "woolly bears" due to their hairy appearance.
 Most active in autumn before hibernating, these larvae are small (around 4mm), worm-like creatures which come in a range of colours and are covered with bristly hairs.

-Once hatched, they begin their search for food which is commonly found in their immediate surroundings.
-It is during this stage that they are able cause damage to your textiles and fabrics as they become part of their diet.
+Once hatched, they begin their search for food, which is commonly found in their immediate surroundings.
+It is during this stage that they can cause damage to your textiles and fabrics as they become part of their diet.

 Pupae